1/2/2020– 1/4/2020: Almond Tree Oasis RV Park, Coalinga, CA

 We figured we could make it easy on us by parking the rig in Montrose.
 That way, it would stay on our path to our next destination, and then we could simply take a day trip out to Crested Butte to visit with our friend Val before moving along to Grand Lake.

-She gave us an epic tour of the town, including a stroll through the farmer’s market, a fantastic lunch on the patio at Coal Creek Grill, and a drive to a ton of scenic mountains and lakes spots!
-We spent the rest of the evening consuming all of her alcohol and snacks while playing Uno for many, many hours.
+She gave us an epic tour of the town, including a stroll through the first farmer’s market of the season, a fantastic lunch on the patio at Coal Creek Grill, and a drive to a ton of scenic mountains and lakes spots!
+We spent the rest of the evening consuming as much of her alcohol and snacks as possible while playing Uno into the wee hours of the night.

 The Montrose campground also had a trail directly outside of the entrance, which has quickly become one of our must-haves for any campground spot we now book.